 Caryn Hughes, Secretary

-About Caryn: Moved to Red Feather Lakes after retiring from Hewlett Packard after working for almost 40 years.
-Married to Lon Hughes, Realtor and live on Hiawatha Hwy and enjoying mountain living and supporting this mountain community.
+About Caryn: Caryn moved to Red Feather Lakes after retiring from Hewlett Packard after working there for almost 40 years.
+Married to Lon Hughes (Realtor) and live on Hiawatha Hwy.
+Enjoy mountain living and supporting this mountain community.
 Member of the Historical Society, Mountain Gals, and Mountain Lions Club.
 Work at the Red Feather Lakes POA as Office Manager and waitress at the Trout Tavern on Ramona Lake.